Florida Probate | Inheritance Advances in Florida

 Because probate is a long and complicated process, many heirs may want to take steps to avoid it entirely.
 Florida probate rules have many systems in place to help heirs bypass the probate process, including:

 - Living trusts: Living trusts allow people to transfer assets automatically to named beneficiaries upon their death.
 Because they move upon death and require no particular action, beneficiaries do not need to undergo the probate process to receive their inheritance.
-Common examples of living trusts include life insurance policies or retirement funds.

 - Rights of survivorship: For assets that two people own jointly, owners can establish rights of survivorship to ensure the surviving people inherits the asset automatically upon the death of one partner.
 This often occurs between assets spouses own, including homes and bank accounts.